 Range of human understanding and interaction with water from seas, streams, lakes, groundwater, glaciers, precipitation, and the atmosphere.
 Emphasizes man's impact on water as a resource.
-Includes laboratory component. \$35 Lab fee.
+Includes laboratory component. \$40 Lab fee.
+Prerequisite: BIO 1014 and CHE 1524.

-NSC 4503 Methods and Assessment Strategies in Integrated Science Education

-Capstone course in the integrated science education major.
-Models research-based methods and assessment strategies for effectively teaching integrated science in elementary grades K-5, and biology, chemistry, physics, and earth/space science in middle school.
+NSC 4503 Methods and Assessment Strategies in Integrated Science Education Capstone course in the integrated science education major.
+Models research-based methods and assessment strategies for effectively teaching integrated science in elementary grades K-5, and biology, chemistry, physics, and earth/ space science in middle school.
 Incorporation of national and state standards and curriculum, with a special emphasis on the Michigan Curriculum Framework.
 A supervised sixty-hour field experience is required.
 Prerequisite/Co-requisite: Completion of subject-area coursework.
 Co-requisite: EDU 4282.
+Course fee: 90.